People Move On: Writing and production

 Shortly after the signing, Butler went to Air Studios to visit labelmates Teenage Fanclub, who were working on their album Songs from Northern Britain (1997).
 He met engineer George Shilling and engaged him for his upcoming debut solo album.
 Gail Colson became Butler's manager in February 1997 after being impressed by a version of "Stay".
 Recording sessions for People Move On began in February 1997 at RAK Studios, London, with Butler producing the recordings.
+When he entered the studio, all the material he had was acoustic-based, and later remarked that he wished some of the tracks were tracked that way, such as "Woman I Know" and "Not Alone".
 Nick Wollage, who Butler had met when working on McAlmont & Butler material, acted as recording engineer.
 In July 1997, Butler took a two-week break from the studio to write extra material; he had planned to start mixing during this time but recorded four new songs instead.
 Sessions then moved to Air Studios, with Shilling as engineer; Shilling and Wollage were assisted by Claire Lewis and Alex Seel, respectively.
 Denise Johnson, formerly of Primal Scream, travelled to the studio from Manchester and spent one day recorded vocals.
 Butler, who suggested Johnson, was aware of her from her contributions to Screamadelica (1991) by Primal Scream, who were also on Creation at the time.
 Shilling and Butler mixed the recordings in September 1997, and the album was mastered by Chris Blair at Abbey Road Studios, London, the following month.